Who can join the Friends in taking action for biodiversity?

 - interactive presentations at your venue (within a 40 kilometre radius of Yellingbo) or ours

-- planting days at Yellingbo Nature Conservation Reserve (in the Yarra Valley)
+- planting days at Yellingbo Nature Conservation Area (in the Yarra Valley)

 - nursery day in our community nursery at Yellingbo (adult groups only – 18+ year olds)

-All activities are undertaken under the supervision and direction of either our Education Coordinator or Nursery Manager
+All activities are undertaken under the supervision and direction of either our Environmental Coordinator or Nursery Manager

 We invite you to participate each year to plant more plants and check on the progress of trees and shrubs that have been planted in previous years.
 We experience strong growth rates and a fantastic 90-95% success rate with our plantings.
 Is it worthwhile putting in the energy and time to plant with us?
 Absolutely!